ADMISSION QUESTION & ANSWERS

 - You will be required to upload a passport/ID size photograph of yourself.

-- If applying on the basis of your professional/or employment experience, you will be required to provide a copy of your CV as well as proof of employment experience.
+- If applying based on your professional/or employment experience, you will be required to provide a copy of your CV as well as proof of employment experience.

 If you wish to find out if there are exemptions available to you before you register, please write to us enclosing copies of your qualifications or email us at firstname.lastname@example.org.